trx control

 Source Code

-trx-control is open source software licensed under the liberal MIT license.
+trx-control is open source software licensed under the MIT license.
 You can access the source code on GitHub at https://github.com/hb9ssb/trx-control

 Frequently Asked Questions

-Can trx-control be run in a Docker container?
+Can I run trx-control in a container?